thiisisamazing/pypractice/README.md

-# this is simply an experimental repository, experimenting with both Git and .py
+# this is a practice repository, with various .py projects within.